Azure-Samples/streaming-at-scale/eventhubs-databricks-azuresql/README.md

   - azure-event-hubs
   - azure-sql-database
 statusNotificationTargets:
-  - damauri@microsoft.com
+  - algattik@microsoft.com
 ---

 # Streaming at Scale with Azure Event Hubs, Databricks and Azure SQL

-This sample uses Cosmos DB as database to store JSON data
+This sample uses Azure SQL DB as database to store JSON data.

-The provided scripts will an end-to-end solution complete with load test client.
+The provided scripts will create an end-to-end solution complete with load test client.

 ## Running the Scripts